maxburian/SAXS_py3/doc/TheTools.rst

 Saxsdmerge
 ~~~~~~~~~~

-This tool adresses a very specific problem only aplicable under our groups needs.
+This tool adresses a very specific problem only applicable under our groups needs.

 .. command-output:: saxsdmerge   --help

-What it does is the following: It merges the two logfiles
+What it does is the following: It merges the two log files
-by interpolating the 1 sec interval dataloger at the shutter event times.
+by interpolating the missing data in the joined table of the the 1 sec interval data logger
+and the shutter log.
 The interpolation method takes the closest previous entry.
 The two logfiles are presumed
 to have the same clock.
 This data is then merged with the data
-extracted from the image headers and written to a ouput file as a Table.
+extracted from the image headers and written to a output file as a Table.
-As the image timestaps are from a different clock which might have a significant
+As the image time stamps are from a different clock which might have a significant
 offset, the ``-1`` and ``-t`` options allow for dealing with that.
-In order to check if the time syncronisation is reasonable, the tool displays a
+In order to check if the time synchronization is reasonable, the tool displays a
 graph with the shutter times and the exposure times from the images.